razmia02/DE_Analysis/README.md

 2.  **Quality Check**

--   Tool: fastqc
+-   Tool: `fastqc`
 -   Quality of raw reads was checked.

 3.  **Quality Control**

--   Tool: fastp
+-   Tool: `fastp`
 -   All-in-one pre-processing was performed, including adapter trimming and removal of low quality bases.

 4.  **Alignment**

--   Tool: HISAT2
+-   Tool: `HISAT2`
 -   The pre-processed reads were aligned with reference genome (hg38) using default parameters and BAM files were obtained.
--   **Why HISAT2 instead of STAR:** HISAT2 is a splice aware aligner, meaning it can correctly map the reads at exon-intron boundries.
-This ensures accurate mapping of transcript-derived reads against the reference genome.
-HISAT2 is less computationally heavy than STAR.
+-   **Why `HISAT2` instead of STAR:** `HISAT2` is a splice aware aligner, meaning it can correctly map the reads at exon-intron boundries.
+This ensures accurate mapping of transcript-derived reads against the reference genome. `HISAT2` is less computationally heavy than STAR.

 5.  **Transcript Quantification**

--   Tool: featurecounts
+-   Tool: `featurecounts`
 -   The aligned reads were assembled into transcripts and quantified.
 The final counts matrix was used to perform DE analysis.

 6.  **DE Analysis**

--   Tool: DESEQ2
+-   Tool: `DESEQ2`
--   Counts matrix was imported into RStudio, DESeqDataSet object was created, low count genes were removed and final DE analysis was done.
+-   Counts matrix was imported into RStudio, `DESeqDataSet` object was created, low count genes were removed and final DE analysis was done.
 The DE genes (padj \< 0.05 and \|log2FC\| ≥ 1) lists were obtained and upregulated and downregulated genes were identified.
--   **Why DESEQ2:** With only 3 samples per group, DESeq2 is ideal because it uses a statistical method called empirical Bayes shrinkage to accurately estimate variation in small datasets.
-While other tools like edgeR or limma-voom need more samples to give reliable results, DESeq2 shares data across thousands of genes to keep variance estimation stable even with minimal replicates.
+-   **Why `DESEQ2`:** With only 3 samples per group, `DESeq2` is ideal because it uses a statistical method called empirical Bayes shrinkage to accurately estimate variation in small datasets.
+While other tools like `edgeR` or `limma-voom` need more samples to give reliable results, `DESeq2` shares data across thousands of genes to keep variance estimation stable even with minimal replicates.

 7. **Pathway Enrichment Analysis**

--   Tool: clusterProfiler
+-   Tool: `clusterProfiler`
 -   Performed Over-Representation Analysis (ORA) targeting Gene Ontology (GO) Biological Processes to determine the functional roles of the isolated DEGs.

 8.  **Visualization**

--   Tools: MA Plot, Volcano Plot, Dot Plot.
+-   Tools: `MA Plot`, `Volcano Plot`, `Dot Plot`.
 -   MA and enhanced volcano plots were used to view DE genes.
 -   Dot plot was used to visualize enriched biological pathways